Build Mode · · 16 min read

 Transaction Attorney

-What they do: Review and negotiate purchase agreements, operating agreements, and employment terms.
-Identify risks in the deal structure.
+What they do: Review and negotiate purchase agreement, operating agreements, employment terms.
+Identify risks in deal structure.

 Fee structure: Hourly, typically $400-800/hour for experienced M&A attorneys.
 Total cost for seller-side representation: $30-75K, depending on complexity.